koelslaw/documentation/topics/router/README.md

 # Router Setup
-Here is a short list of useful commands to setup router.
+Here is a short list of useful commands to set up the router.

 ## Show Enable
->NOTE: At any point you may enter a question mark '?' for help.
+>NOTE: At any point, you may enter a question mark '?' for help.
 Use ctrl-c to abort configuration dialog at any prompt.
 Default settings are in square brackets '[ ]'.
 When presented with the —-System Configuration Dialog—- Would you like to enter the initial configuration dialog? [yes/no]: no Would you like to terminate autoinstall? [yes]: <enter>
 If presented with a blank screen press <return>.
-You are looking for the Router> prompt
+You are looking for the `Router>` prompt.

 ## Enter a hostname for the router:
 1. Router>Enable
 1. Router#Config terminal
-1. Router(config)#hostname gateway.xx (xx is state dependent.
-See list at end of document for your state’s information)
+1. Router(config)#hostname gateway.xx (xx is state-dependent.
+See the list at the end of document for your state’s information)

 ## Setting Domain Name:
 Gateway.XX(config)#ip domain-name cmat.lan
 > NOTE: The following sections assume you are at the Router> prompt.
-If you are at the gateway.hi(config)# prompt you should ignore the first two steps of each section.
+If you are at the gateway.XX(config)# prompt, you should ignore the first two steps of each section.

 ## Set local user and password:
 - Router>Enable